Art Advisory Services

 The Educated Collector

-The “art experience” is thought-provoking and emotion-invoking.
-This is particularly true of modern and contemporary art, which frequently require education and information.
+An “art experience” should be provocative – emotionally, intellectually, or both.
+This is particularly true of modern and contemporary art, which frequently requires a different kind of education and information, dealing with more complex, often abstract, thinking.

-When people think of modern and contemporary art, they often think either of modernists like Pablo Picasso or other 20th century artists with high media profiles like Andy Warhol or Damien Hirst.
-Their work is permanently imprinted in our minds as "art," irrespective of the artist’s original intent.
+Oftentimes, when people think of modern and contemporary art, they think of either modernists like Pablo Picasso or 20th and 21st century artists with high media profiles like Andy Warhol, Jeff Koons, and Damien Hirst.
+Their signature works – their brands – are often imprinted in our minds as "art," irrespective of the artist’s original intent.